thyezoliveira/thyezoliveira/README.md

 🔭 I’m currently working in front-end development.
 </li>
 <li>
-🌱 I’m currently learning about NodeJs.
+🌱 I’m currently learning about backend in python with flask.
 </li>
 <li>
-👯 I’m looking to collaborate on dev learning community.
+👯 I’m looking to collaborate another dev, to learn groupwork.
 </li>
 <li>
-🤔 I’m looking for help with more content to study.
+🤔 I’m looking for help with the principles of MVC.
 </li>
 <li>
-💬 Ask me about css.
+💬 Ask me about html and css.
 </li>
 <li>
  😔Don't ask me about Design.